Tips for Planning Your Serengeti Safari

-Plan your timing carefully: if you want to see the Wildebeest Migration river crossings on your safari, make sure your itinerary matches the movement of the herds.
+- Plan your timing carefully: if you want to see the Wildebeest Migration river crossings on your safari, make sure your itinerary matches the movement of the herds.

-Book early: well-located accommodation at migration hot spots such as the Grumeti and Mara rivers gets booked up early, often a year in advance.
+- Book early: well-located safari camps at the Wildebeest Migration’s hotspots get booked out early, often a year in advance.

-Choose your activities: morning and afternoon game drives are standard activities and many lodges also offer hot-air balloon safaris but it's only the Serengeti's adjoining private reserves that list activities such as night drives, horse-back safaris and guided bush walks are only permitted in certain areas.
+- Choose your activities: morning and afternoon game drives are standard activities, and some lodges also offer hot-air balloon safaris.
+Activities like night game drives and guided bush walks are only permitted in certain areas.

-Go private: if it’s exclusivity you want then head for one of the Serengeti's private conservancies - the limited-bed accommodation is excellent, game viewing as good as the main park and more safari activities are offered.
+- Go private: if it’s exclusivity you want, then head for one of the Serengeti's private reserves.
+The accommodation is excellent, game viewing is as good as the main park and extra safari activities (see number 3) are offered.

 Flights & Getting Around

-Arusha Airport: the gateway to the Serengeti, Ngorongoro Crater, Lake Manyara and Tarangire is set just outside the town of Arusha itself but you'll need to get there via Kilimanjaro International Airport, which is about 50 kilometres (31 miles) away.
+Arusha Airport is the gateway to the Serengeti, Ngorongoro Crater, Lake Manyara and Tarangire National Park.
+It is located just outside the town of Arusha, but you'll need to get there via Kilimanjaro International Airport, which is about 50 kilometres (31 miles) away.
 There are several airstrips dotted around the Serengeti National Park that can be accessed from the Masai Mara, Lake Manyara, and Arusha or Kilimanjaro.

-Note that international flights often arrive at Kilimanjaro Airport late at night, so an overnight in Arusha is usually necessary before setting out the following morning by charter flight into the reserve.
+Note: international flights often arrive at Kilimanjaro International Airport late at night, so an overnight in Arusha is usually necessary before setting out the following morning by charter flight into the Serengeti.

-Game drives in the Serengeti and its private conservancies are conducted in open-sided 4X4s, often sporting a canvas roof and flaps that can be rolled down to cover the windows.
+Game drives in the Serengeti and its private areas are usually conducted in open-sided 4X4s, often sporting a canvas roof and flaps that can be rolled down to cover the windows.

 For general information on travelling to Tanzania, please visit our Tanzania travel advice page.